 Step One: User Authentication & Account Creation (by User)

-- User opens brows on USER’s COMPUTER or lab computer
+- User opens browser on USER’s COMPUTER or lab computer

 - these instructions will not work unless the browser session is Logged Out of UTCBlogs WordPress